agusespa/esp-idf/README.md

 # ESP-IDF Project Collection

-This repository contains a collection of ESP-IDF projects demonstrating the use of the ESP32 microcontroller.
+Collection of ESP-IDF sample modules the use for development with ESP32 based microcontrollers.
 Each sub-project is a self-contained example that can be built and flashed independently.

 ## Project List